-Even though you may not have realized it, you probably have made some statistical statements in your everyday conversation or thinking.
+Even though you may not have realised it, you probably have made some statistical statements in your everyday conversation or thinking.
 Statements like "I sleep for about eight hours per night on average" and "You are more likely to pass the exam if you start preparing earlier" are actually statistical in nature.

 What is statistics?